-• Light work (no lifting) from 4-6 weeks
+- Light work (no lifting)

-Medium (light lifting below shoulder level) from 6 weeks onwards
+- Medium (light lifting below shoulder level)

-Heavy (above shoulder level) from 3-6 months
+- Heavy (above shoulder level)

+4-6 weeks6 weeks onwards3-6 months

-Most people are comfortable by between six to 12 weeks after surgery.
+Most people are comfortable by between six to12 weeks after surgery.
 However, it may take six to 12 months to feel the full benefit of the operation, particularly if you do heavy work.
 If you feel that your work or leisure activities come into the 'heavy' category, please discuss this with the physiotherapists so that they can plan the best rehabilitation for you.